icopy-site/awesome/docs/awesome/awesome-plotters.md

 - [Hidden wireframe removal](https://trmm.net/Hidden_Wireframe) - Discussion and links to code for wireframe removal of STL files.
 - [How to Draw Generative Art with an Axidraw Pen Plotter](https://www.dirtalleydesign.com/blogs/news/how-to-draw-prints-with-an-axidraw-pen-plotter) - Lots of nice tips, not all specific to the Axidraw, plus some pen reviews and handy 3d-printed tools.
 - [The Best XY Plotters in 2020](https://all3dp.com/2/pen-plotters-best-xy-plotters/) - Good overview of the AxiDraw and its clones, plus some DIY options.
+- [What is a pen plotter 2022?](https://www.youtube.com/watch?v=J1NpYzETm3M) - Nice video introduction to modern plotters in 2022.

 ## Manuals and Ephemera

-Scanned plotter manuals and marketing ephemera from the [Internet Archive](https://archive.org)
+Scanned plotter manuals and marketing ephemera, mostly from the [Internet Archive](https://archive.org)

 ### Manuals